 Your COBRA premiums might be tax-deductible as a medical expense, depending on how much money you earn and how many medical expenses you had for the year.
-Medical expenses are deductible only if they amount to more than 10 percent of your annual gross, or pretax, income, or 7.5 percent if you were born before 1949.
+Medical expenses are deductible if they amount to more than 7.5 percent of your annual gross, or pretax, income for 2017 and 2018 taxes.
 This IRS rule also covers medical expenses under private and employer-sponsored health plans.
 But because COBRA payments are often higher than traditional employer-sponsored insurance, you're more likely to hit the 7.5 percent threshold if you have COBRA benefits.

 You, your spouse and dependent natural-born or adopted children qualify for COBRA under certain conditions.
 A change in your employment status, known as a "qualifying event," determines your eligibility.
 You're eligible if you left voluntarily, were laid off or fired, except for misconduct.
 You're also eligible if your employer cut back your hours.
 Your spouse is covered under the same conditions as well as if you become qualified for Medicare, legally divorced or separated, or if you die.
 Your children are eligible under some of these conditions, too.

-If you qualify for another group health plan because you landed a new job that offers you health insurance, or you become eligible for Medicare, you will no longer be eligible for COBRA deductions.
+If you get a new job that offers you health insurance, or you become eligible for Medicare, you will no longer be eligible for COBRA deductions.
 Your coverage also ends.
 You must notify -- in writing -- the plan administrator of your COBRA benefits that you're no longer eligible.
 The rule applies even if you don't enroll in another plan.
 If you continue receiving COBRA benefits while ineligible, the plan administrator charges you the full COBRA premium, rather than the discounted group price you've been paying.
 Also, the IRS charges you 110 percent of the COBRA premium for keeping and not reporting the coverage.